Home

 Battery-Powered Portable Transistorized TV, “Safari”

 In 1959, Philco created a portable battery-powered TV.
-It used 21 transistors and needed a rechargeable battery that was not included with the purchase.
+It used 21 transistors and needed a rechargeable battery that was not included in the purchase.

 Philco television at the museum